Permutons, meanders, and SLE-decorated Liouville quantum gravity: Introduction

 \begin{thm} Suppose that we are in the setting of Section~\ref{sec-permuton-def} with $\gamma\in (0,2)$ arbitrary, $\kappa_1 = \kappa_2 =8$, and $(\eta_1,\eta_2)$ are independent modulo time parametrization.
 Let $\perm$ be the permuton associated with $(\eta_1,\eta_2)$ as in~\eqref{eqn-permuton-def}.
 For $t\in [0,1]$, let $\psi(t)$ be the (a.s.\ unique\footnote{ The a.s.\ uniqueness of $\psi(t)$ for a fixed $t\in [0,1]$ is proven in Lemma~\ref{lem-permuton-unique}, which also shows that $\psi(t)$ is the a.s.\ unique time for which $\eta_1(t) = \eta_2(\psi(t))$. }) $s\in [0,1]$ for which $(t,s)$ is in the closed support of $\perm$.
 Let $\perm_t$ be the pushforward of the measure $\perm$ under the mapping $[0,1]^2 \rta [0,1]^2$ defined by \eqbn (u, v) \mapsto \left( u-t - \lfloor u - t \rfloor , v - \psi(t) - \lfloor v - \psi(t) \rfloor \right) . \eqen For each fixed $t\in [0,1]$, we have $\perm_t \eqD \perm$. \end{thm}

-As we will explain in Section~\ref{sec-re-root-proof}, Theorem~\ref{thm-permuton-re-root} is a consequence of a special re-rooting invariance property for SLE$_8$ (Proposition~\ref{prop-sle-re-root}).
-We do not expect\footnote{We plan to give a formal proof of this claim in future work combining the results in Proposition~\ref{prop-sle-lqg-re-root} and the aforementioned fact that the field $h$ and the independent SLE curves $\eta_1$ and $\eta_2$, viewed modulo conformal and anticonformal automorphisms of $\BB C$, are a.s.\ given by measurable functions of the associated permuton $\perm$ as in \eqref{eqn-permuton-def}.} that the statement of Theorem~\ref{thm-permuton-re-root} is true when either $\kappa_1$ or $\kappa_2$ is not equal to 8.
-This suggests that the scaling limit of a uniform meandric permutation \emph{cannot} be one of the permutations of Section~\ref{sec-permuton-def} for $\kappa_1,\kappa_2\not=8$, which provides some further evidence in favor of Conjecture~\ref{conj-meander-permuton} (beyond the evidence discussed in Section~\ref{sec-meander-conjecture}).
-We do not have a special property which singles out the LQG parameter $\gamma = \sqrt{\frac13 \left( 17 - \sqrt{145} \right)}$.
+As we will explain in Section~\ref{sec-re-root-proof}, Theorem~\ref{thm-permuton-re-root} is a consequence of a special re-rooting invariance property for SLE$_8$ (Proposition~\ref{prop-sle-re-root}). {It is shown in~\cite[Corollary 1.6]{bg-permuton-msrble} that the statement of Theorem~\ref{thm-permuton-re-root} is not true when either $\kappa_1$ or $\kappa_2$ is not equal to 8, using the fact that the permuton $\perm$ a.s.\ determines $\eta_1$, $\eta_2$, and $h$ modulo conformal and anticonformal maps.} This suggests that the scaling limit of a uniform meandric permutation \emph{cannot} be one of the {permutons} of Section~\ref{sec-permuton-def} for $\kappa_1,\kappa_2\not=8$, which provides some further evidence in favor of Conjecture~\ref{conj-meander-permuton} (beyond the evidence discussed in Section~\ref{sec-meander-conjecture}).
+We do not yet have a special property which singles out the LQG parameter $\gamma = \sqrt{\frac13 \left( 17 - \sqrt{145} \right)}$.